open/close all folders

 - Janie Fricke sang the entire second verse of "Thinkin' of a Rendezvous" by Johnny Duncan, but was not credited for it.

 - Bluegrass musician Ralph Stanley was not credited for singing the second verse of "Me and God" by Josh Turner.
 Also uncredited on this song are the background vocals from Marty Roe, Gene Johnson, and Dana Williams of Diamond Rio.
+Zig-zagged in that a Turner-only version of the song also exists.

 - Roger McGuinn and Chris Hillman of The Byrds re-recorded "You Ain't Goin' Nowhere" in 1989 with backing from the Nitty Gritty Dirt Band, although the single release credited only McGuinn and Hillman.